 Why Arizona Uses Deeds of Trust Instead of Mortgages

 Arizona is primarily a deed of trust state.
-While both mortgages and deeds of trust serve as security for a loan, Arizona's deed of trust framework offers a streamlined process, particularly when it comes to foreclosure.
+While both mortgages and deeds of trust serve as a security interest for a loan, Arizona's deed of trust framework offers a streamlined process.
+This is especially true when a borrower defaults and foreclosure proceedings begin.
 This statute confirms that deeds of trust can be executed as security for the performance of any contract, not just traditional home loans.

 Deeds of trust may be executed as security for the performance of a contract or contracts.
 Except with respect to chapter 6 of this title, statutes of this state which refer to mortgages as security instruments are deemed to also include deeds of trust, unless the context otherwise requires.